 This 54sq m suite looks out across the formal Ox Barn garden.
 The bedroom is on the first floor and has a super king-size bed, a cosy sofa, a large walk-in wardrobe and an ensuite bathroom with a free-standing French bateau bath tub and a walk-in shower.
 There’s also free WiFi, tea- and coffee-making facilities, bathrobes, nightcap kit and biscuits.

 This self-contained cottage is set in seclusion on the edge of the estate, about a two-minute walk from the main hotel.
 This rustic, weathered-stone residence has a private garden with a furnished patio for alfresco dining, and an original well.
 The conservatory is set for dining in chillier weather too.
 Interiors are classic and cosy: the beamed living room is dressed in Persian rugs and tufted couches, with a window nook and a wood-burning stove.
-There’s a full kitchen; the cottage is fully self-catered, but the hotel can deliver breakfast baskets.
-The two bedrooms, in restful pastel hues, each have a double bed (one can be converted to twins, on request); two extra beds (for children aged 12 and under) can be added to one of the bedroom’s sizeable landings too.
+There’s a full kitchen and the cottage is fully self-catered.
+The two bedrooms, in restful pastel hues, each have a double bed (one can be converted to twins); two extra beds (for children aged 12 and under) can be added to one of the bedroom’s sizeable landings too, and baby cots are available on request.
 The cottage has two bathrooms, and this is the only accommodation option for families staying with children or dogs; over–12s are welcome in the Baa (bar) and for breakfast at Thyme, but under–12s will need to breakfast in the cottage.

 This honey-hued stone cottage, set by the Dairy and Ox Houses, sleeps up to eight in four bedrooms (two can be converted into twins on request).
 There’s a large living room and dining room, which seat up to 12 guests – with a wood-burning stove and under-floor heating for chillier months – and a private courtyard set for alfresco meals.
 Leading on from the living room is a full kitchen, and the cottage’s wine rack can be filled with your choice of bottles before you arrive, on request.
 There are three bathrooms too and cottages have a TV and DVD player, Nespresso coffee machine, kettle and a selection of teas, True Grace bath products.